Fall Means Apple Time

 by: Annette M. Hall

-It's harvest time and there is nothing sweeter than tasting a fresh apple
+It's harvest time and there is nothing sweeter than tasting

-are kid friendly, something you can feel good about your child eating.
+Apples are kid friendly, something you can feel good about your child eating.

 Kids and apples go hand-in-hand, sort of like peanut butter and jelly.
-Which
+Which reminds

-tastes great and don't tell the kids but it's good for them too.
+great and don't tell the kids but it's good for them too.
 Why not visit your

 local apple orchard, this is a